 Dalia Kothari is an associate in the litigation group of Fish & Richardson’s Silicon Valley office and was previously a summer associate of the firm.
 Her practice focuses on patent litigation in a variety of industries including software, wireless networking, fiber optics, integrated circuits, semiconductors, telecommunications, consumer...

-Geoff Biegler, a Principal in Fish’s Southern California office, has an expansive litigation practice that spans all areas of intellectual property litigation and complex commercial litigation.
-Mr. Biegler has successfully managed and tried matters through all phases of litigation in...
+Geoff Biegler is a Principal in Fish’s Southern California office with an expansive litigation practice that spans all areas of intellectual property litigation and complex commercial litigation.
+Leveraging his background in biology and chemistry, Mr. Biegler has a particular focus...

 Megan Chacon is an Associate in the San Diego office of Fish & Richardson.
 Her practice emphasizes complex patent litigation across a wide range of technologies, including pharmaceutical compounds and delivery systems, biotechnology, chemicals, medical devices, and consumer...